top of page

 A Quiet Life, A Heavy Vow

 In Taiwan, Matriarch Sun lived in Taichung.
 She kept a low profile to protect the Tao community, avoiding any attention that might bring harm.
 She was willing to suffer in silence so others could remain safe.
-She made a solemn vow—to bear the weight of disasters in order to save the world.
+She made a solemn vow—to bear calamity and save the world.

-The suffering of all beings is my suffering.
+The suffering of all beings is my own.

 眾生的苦就是我的苦